pvavra/temp-ipsy/docs/open-science/research-data-management/publish.md

 ### Scope of preprints

 Preprints facilitate, broaden and accelerate the dissemination of your research with no costs.
 A paper can be easily read by everyone, given that preprint platforms are freely accessable, it can be commented, shared and scrutinized by the scientific community and not necessarily by a close circle of researchers interested in your topic, but also by reserchers with different scientific interests and backgrounds.
-The obvious benefit for the community is the broader circulation of new findings and ideas, the open discussion and for the authors, the opportunity to discuss with directly with the community and the chance to identify weak points or mistakes in their paper.
+The obvious benefit for the community is the broader circulation of new findings and ideas, the open discussion and for the authors, the opportunity to discuss directly with the community and the chance to identify weak points or mistakes in their paper.

 ### What you need to know about preprints